Discover a career as an Animal Care and Control Officer.

 Transportation and Accommodations

 There are many hotels in the Vancouver/Richmond area that are easily accessible to the College, the airport and the highways.
 The Canada line is part of the rapid transit system in Vancouver that runs directly past both Langara College Vancouver campuses and is the recommended form of transportation to the College.
 Government rates are typically offered at most hotels, and may be the best rate available for you to inquire about when booking your accommodations.
+Some options for consideration may include those listed in this attachment.
+Note: Langara does not vouch nor recommend these accomodations.

 Evaluation and Certification.